Create the GrabzItClient class

 GrabzIt's screenshot API is very flexible and can be called from a cronjob, a web page or application.
-The easiest way to add screenshots and more to your Python application is by following these steps:
+The easiest way to add screenshots or HTML to image and more to your Python application is by following these steps:

 To use the API you will first need to create an instance of the GrabzItClient class, passing your application key and application secret from your GrabzIt account to the constructor.